Palak Jain & Tapasvi Mehta Get Hitched; Kunal Jaisingh-Bharti Kumar, Shweta Kawaatra & Others Attend

 Palak Jain & Tapasvi Mehta Get Hitched

-The venue was beautifully decorated with pink and white flowers and other decorations.
+The venue was beautifully decorated with pink and white flowers, and other decorations.
 Palak made a beautiful bride in red and white lehenga, while Tapasvi wore white and beige sherwani.

 Palak’s Wedding